-The data are posted to 200 m grid; however, the true resolution varies between a few hundred m to 1.5 km.
-Posting represents the spacing between samples and should not be confused with the resolution at which the data were collected.
-Many small glaciers are resolved outside the main ice sheet, but for narrow (<1 km) glaciers, the velocity represents an average of both moving ice and stationary rock.
+The data are posted to a 200 m grid, but the true resolution varies between 500 m to 1.5 km.
+Many small glaciers are resolved outside the main ice sheet, but for narrow (<1 km) glaciers the velocity represents an average of both moving ice and stationary rock.
 As a result, while the glacier may be visible in the map, the actual speed may be underestimated.
 For smaller glaciers, interpolation produces artifacts where the interpolated value is derived from nearby rock, causing apparent stationary regions in the middle of otherwise active flow.
-The data have been screened to remove most of these artifacts, but should be used with caution.
+The data have been screened to remove most of these artifacts but should be used with caution.